 As a selector, he is associated with the high-energy end of the spectrum: breakbeat with rave inheritance, hardcore pressure, and an openness to drum & bass and other bass mutations.
 That breadth reflects a scene in which DJs often connected styles through momentum, sound-system impact and dancefloor function rather than through strict genre boundaries.

-Baquero's historical value therefore lies partly in representation.
+Baquero's historical value lies partly in representation.
 He stands for a layer of Spanish breakbeat culture built not only by headline names, but by resident DJs, regional specialists and scene carriers whose influence was felt in clubs, local followings and stylistic transmission.

 In editorial terms, Ale Baquero belongs to the Andalusian chapter of breakbeat history: a DJ figure linked to the period when southern Spain turned breakbeat into a mass regional language.
 His significance rests in scene-building continuity, stylistic range and his place within the club infrastructure that kept that sound active across years of change.